Sudarshan96sp/air-purifier-market-fit-analysis-sql/README.md

 The urgency is highlighted by real-world examples: biotech entrepreneur Bryan Johnson walked out of a podcast due to poor air quality, and Delhi's Taj Hotels now display AQI readings, emphasizing the growing awareness of air quality in daily life and business decisions.
 COO Tony Sharma believes success lies in analyzing three key dimensions of the market.
 Tony has reached out to Peter Pandey, a Data Analyst, to assist in gathering insights for strategic decisions.
 The three dimensions to be analyzed are:

-1. Severity Mapping: Identify cities experiencing persistent or worsening AQI (Air Quality Index) levels.
+&nbsp;1.
+Severity Mapping: Identify cities experiencing persistent or worsening AQI (Air Quality Index) levels.<br>

-2. Health Impact Correlation: Quantify the health burden due to pollution and its impact on consumers' well-being.
+&nbsp;2.
+Health Impact Correlation: Quantify the health burden due to pollution and its impact on consumers' well-being.<br>

  3.Demand Triggers: Examine the relationship between pollution spikes and shifts in consumer behavior related to air purifier demand.
 While searching for reliable, real-time AQI data, the team discovered the "Dataful" platform, which provides datasets essential for answering these questions.

 **Task**

 Imagine yourself as Peter Pandey and perform the following tasks:

 • Check ‘primary_and_secondary_questions.pdf’.
 You can use any tool of your choice (Python, SQL, Power BI, Tableau, Excel, PowerPoint) to analyse and answer these questions.
-More relevant instructions are provided in this document.
+More relevant instructions are provided in this document.<br>
 • Design a dashboard with your metrics and analysis.
-The end users of this dashboard are top-level management and the product strategy team - hence, the dashboard should be self-explanatory and easy to understand.
+The end users of this dashboard are top-level management and the product strategy team - hence, the dashboard should be self-explanatory and easy to understand.<br>
 • Present your insights to Tony Sharma & team.
-Be creative and concise with your presentation.
+Be creative and concise with your presentation.<br>
-• Use your dashboard in the presentation along with the deck.
+• Use your dashboard in the presentation along with the deck.<br>
 • Use additional data based on your own research to support your recommendations.